conveyal/r5/README.md

 ## Structured Commit Messages

-We use structured commit messages to help generate changelogs and determine version numbers.
+We use structured commit messages to help generate changelogs.

 The first line of these messages is in the following format: `<type>(<scope>): <summary>`